HayWiir/CodingChallenge/README.md

-For valid credentials, the all the tickets for the user are pulled from the API (as per the requirements) using offset pagination.
+For valid credentials, all the tickets for the user are pulled from the API (as per the requirements) using offset pagination.
 The user is provided with an input menu for the specified features.